COMMONLY USED TERMINOLOGY

 Active product lines that are carrying product (eg. water, waste, electricity, oil, gas, etc.).

-A proprietary hydraulic pipe ramming technology of The Tunneling Company that is used to install large diameter steel pipe (36” to 192” diameter) where other boring or tunneling methods are not feasible: beneath crossings in wet, granular, unstable or shallow ground conditions.
+A proprietary hydraulic pipe ramming technology of The Tunneling Company that is used to install large diameter steel pipe from 914 mm to 4.9 m (36 in to 192 in) in diameter where other boring or tunneling methods are not feasible: beneath crossings in wet, granular, unstable or shallow ground conditions.

 Light HDD Rig

 A horizontal directional drilling rig weighing less than 82 tons.
-Used for crossings ranging from 300 m (984’) to 500 m (1.640’) and diameters between 51 mm (2”) and 914 mm (36”).
+Used for crossings ranging from 300 m to 500 m (984 ft to 1.640 ft) and diameters between 51 mm and 914 mm (2 in and 36 in).
 Light rigs are employed for shorter installations and can operate in tighter confines than heavy rigs.